Creamy baked oatmeal filled with espresso, chunks of walnuts, and chocolate chips.

 Instructions

-• In a large mixing bowl, mash banana until smooth (a few lumps remaining is ok).
-Whisk in non-dairy milk, maple syrup, espresso powder, and vanilla until thoroughly combined.
+- In a large mixing bowl, mash banana until smooth (a few lumps remaining is ok).
+Whisk in milk, yogurt, egg, maple syrup, espresso powder, and vanilla until thoroughly combined.
 Add oats, baking powder, and salt.
 Use a wooden spoon or spatula to combine until incorporated.
 Fold in walnuts and ⅓ cup chocolate chips.
 Pour mixture into the prepared baking dish and spread to evenly distribute.
 Top with remaining chocolate chips.